Nneka Ogwumike

-Nnemkadi Chinwe Victoria "Nneka" Ogwumike (/ˈnɛkə oʊˈgwuːmɪkeɪ/; born July 2, 1990) is a American basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA), after being drafted No. 1 overall in the 2012 WNBA Draft.
-Soon after being drafted, Ogwumike signed an endorsement deal with Nike.
-She is the older sister of Chiney Ogwumike, who also plays for the Sparks.
-Ogwumike was named WNBA MVP for the 2016 WNBA season and won the WNBA Finals the same year She was named to The W25 the league's list of the top 25 players of its first 25 years, in 2021.
+Nnemkadi Chinwe Victoria "Nneka" Ogwumike (/ˈnɛkə oʊˈgwuːmɪkeɪ/; born July 2, 1990) is an American professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA).
+She was drafted by the Los Angeles Sparks first overall in the 2012 WNBA draft and signed an endorsement deal with Nike soon after.
+Ogwumike spent 12 seasons with the Sparks and was named WNBA MVP for the 2016 WNBA season and won the WNBA Finals the same year.
+She was named to The W25, the league's list of the top 25 players of its first 25 years, in 2021.

-She also plays for Dynamo Kursk of Russia Her name "Nneka" means "Mother is Supreme" in the Igbo language of Nigeria - where her family hails from.
-She is 6'2" and plays power forward.
+Her name "Nneka" means "Mother is Supreme" in the Igbo language of Nigeria, where her family hails from.
+She is the older sister of Chiney Ogwumike, the first overall pick in the 2014 WNBA draft, who most recently played for the Sparks.
 She attended Cy-Fair High School in Cypress, Texas and led them to a 5A State Championship in her senior season.
 While at Stanford University she helped the Cardinal reach the Final Four four times.
 Ogwumike was elected President of the WNBA Players Association in 2016 and was re-elected to a new three-year term in 2019.

-High school
+Early life

 Ogwumike was named a WBCA All-American.
 She participated in the 2008 WBCA High School All-America Game, where she scored 17 points, grabbed 6 rebounds, and earned MVP honors for the White team.
 She averaged 16.8 points, 8.0 rebounds, 1.8 assists, 2.4 steals and 0.8 blocks per game during the 2007–08 season at Cy-Fair High School.

-College
+College career

 Ogwumike chose Stanford over Baylor, Duke, Connecticut, Tennessee and Notre Dame.
 She was a member of USA Under 18 Team that won gold in Argentina on July 23–27, 2008.
 Nneka tallied 20 points and 15 rebounds in the championship game of the Under-18 FIBA Americas.
 She led team USA to a 5–0 record while leading the team in scoring and rebounding.
 She was named MVP of this tournament in Argentina.

-Nneka had also played with her sister, Chiney Ogwumike in Stanford.
+Nneka also played with her sister, Chiney Ogwumike, at Stanford.

 In a 100-80 victory over Oregon on January 23, 2010, Ogwumike set a new Cardinal record for rebounds in a game with 23.

 On December 20, 2011, Ogwumike scored a career-high 42 points on 19 for 27 shooting while also grabbing 17 rebounds in a 97–80 win over the sixth-ranked Tennessee Lady Vols.

 On January 7, 2012, Ogwumike surpassed both the 2,000 point and the 1,000 rebound thresholds for her career with a 33-point, 16 rebound performance against Oregon State.

 Ogwumike left the Stanford Cardinal as the second all-time leading scorer for the women's basketball program, behind only Candice Wiggins.